gandersen101/spaczz/README.md

 ## Basic Usage

-Spaczz's primary features are fuzzy and regex matchers that function similarily to spaCy's phrase matcher, and the spaczz ruler which integrates the fuzzy/regex matcher into a spaCy pipeline component similar to spaCy's entity ruler.
+Spaczz's primary features are the `FuzzyMatcher`, `RegexMatcher`, and "fuzzy" `TokenMatcher` that function similarly to spaCy's `Matcher` and `PhraseMatcher`, and the `SpaczzRuler` which integrates the spaczz matchers into a spaCy pipeline component similar to spaCy's `EntityRuler`.

 ### Fuzzy Matcher

-The basic usage of the fuzzy matcher is similar to spaCy's phrase matcher except it returns the fuzzy ratio along with match id, start and end information, so make sure to include a variable for the ratio when unpacking results.
+The basic usage of the fuzzy matcher is similar to spaCy's `PhraseMatcher` except it returns the fuzzy ratio along with match id, start and end information, so make sure to include a variable for the ratio when unpacking results.

 ```python